Suddenly, Last Summer (1959)

 What’s especially clever about this scene is the way that it inverts the earlier moment of Catherine being groped by the asylum patients.
 Whereas we are positioned to sympathize with Catherine’s plight of being attacked by mentally ill people in the earlier scene, here we are meant to read Sebastian as deserving of his death due to his mental illness, i.e., his homosexuality.
 Lest we question that Sebastian is supposed to be the monster of the film, the movie provides an explicit homage to another horror classic.
 The documentary The Celluloid Closet, which looked at depictions of homosexuality in film, notes that the scene of Sebastian ascending the hill while being chased by a mob echoes strongly the scene of the Creature in Frankenstein being chased by torch-carrying townspeople.
 The fact that we never see Sebastian’s face, moreover, not only echoes the queer invisibility of the era but reinforces the idea that homosexuals aren’t actual, complete people.
 Rather, they are simply the incarnation of their sexual desires.

 The scene is also deeply, deeply troubling for the way it perpetuates one of the most harmful stereotypes associated with queerness: the gay pedophile.
-The crowd chasing Sebastian is comprised of young men and boys whose vicious attack is implied to be a response to Sebastian’s abuse.
+The crowd chasing Sebastian is composed of young men and boys whose vicious attack is implied to be a response to Sebastian’s abuse.
 When Catherine reveals that she and Sebastian would travel to foreign countries so that she could “procure” for him, it’s clear that Sebastian is using his wealth and privilege in extremely damaging ways.
 And the visual representation of these young men and boys of color from impoverished backgrounds makes it clear that Sebastian was specifically targeting those already vulnerable.
 Catherine’s scream here functions as a tacit acknowledgment of Sebastian’s perversion that exculpates Catherine from the responsibility for his death but it is also a visceral reckoning of her culpability in enabling Sebastian’s violence for so long.

 Works Cited